Welcome to RDSFoundation.org.

 Bipolar disorder is a serious and potentially lethal condition, but it is manageable.
 The battle requires finding the proper doctor who can distinguish this disorder from other mental health issues.
 It requires the proper medication, and for many, therapy is necessary.
 The journey to recovery is long and arduous, but it can be made.

 Robert D. Sutherland stands as an example of someone who benefited greatly from good treatment.
-The Sutherland Foundation builds on his commitment to others and on his belief that proper treatment of bipolar disorder improves lives.
-Please let us know how we can help you.
+The Sutherland Foundation builds on his commitment to others and to his belief that proper treatment of bipolar disorder improves lives.